mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 - `castToArrayOfObject` → parse a JSON array represented as string into a JSON array

 Whenever these functions do not cover a particular use case, it is possible to configure additional _user-defined functions_ as custom cast functions.
-These cast functions can be implemented either in Kotlin or Javascript, each of them written in their own file.
+These cast functions can be implemented either in Javascript, each of them written in their own file.
 When the files containing the _user-defined functions_ are loaded, the service will search within them for a function named as the key name in the configuration.
 The function with such name **must** exist otherwise the service will encounter a processing error.